Flag of The Flag of Guatemala

 • Why are there crossed rifles and a laurel wreath on the flag?

-The crossed rifles indicate readiness to defend freedom, while the laurel wreath represents victory, honor, and peace, reinforcing national ideals.
+The crossed rifles stand for readiness to defend freedom, and the laurel wreath for victory, honor, and peace.